-Her children are now young adults in their 20s, allowing her to dedicate more time to her career.
-But during her children’s younger years, juggling motherhood and a career was not without challenges.
-In an interview with a researcher at University of Colombo a few years ago, she opened up about her struggles as a career woman and mother, and views on how to retain woman talent.
+Her children are now in their 20s, allowing her to dedicate more time to her career.
+But during her children's younger years, juggling motherhood and a career was not without challenges.
+In an interview with a researcher at the University of Colombo a few years ago, she opened up about her struggles as a career woman and mother, and views on how to retain female talent.

 Her advice to other women is to be their authentic selves rather than trying to lead like a man — or like another woman, for that matter.

 "Don't try to own your space the way a guy would own it," she said.
 "I wouldn't apologise for not talking cricket and politics because they don't interest me.
 I will talk about how we can impact society, the underprivileged, or taking care of national needs."

 Wilson added, "The key is you have to own your seat, not because of a quota [for women representation in senior management] but because you earned it."

 Standing out as an emblem of her philosophy is her choice of attire.
 She wears a sari — a traditional Tamil dress — both for a typical day at the office and for formal business events, and the reason is simply because it works for her.